Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Computability of the Reconstruction Map

-\end{Theorem} \begin{Remark} Again, the special case for fixed $\varepsilon>0$ is included in \Cref{thm:BSSComplex}, i.e., there also exists a BSS-computable function $\tilde{\Xi}_{m,N,\varepsilon} \in \mathcal{M}_{\Xi_{m,N,\varepsilon}}$ for \eqref{eq:adjProb}. \end{Remark} \begin{Remark} We can conclude that inverse problems with the modified objective function \eqref{eq:adjProb} described by $\Xi_{m,N}$ are algorithmically solvable in the BSS model. \end{Remark} \Cref{thm:BSSComplex} implies that there exists an algorithm (in the BSS sense) that for every sampling operator $A$ and measurement $y$ yields a feasible reconstruction $x$ for the adapted problem \eqref{eq:adjProb}.
-There are now several questions concerning this result. \begin{itemize} \item First, how does the modified optimization problem \eqref{eq:adjProb} relate to the basis pursuit problem in \eqref{eq:sparseprob}?
-Although the modified problem may typically not be applied to solve inverse problems in practice, the approach is very similar to basis pursuit.
-Hence, it is a striking result that there exists fairly similar descriptions of the inverse problem setting that can be successfully solved in the BSS model. \item Second, how do these adjustments influence the Turing model?
-The basis pursuit problem, as already explained, is not algorithmically solvable on Turing machines \cite{Boche2022LimitsDL}.
-Applying the same proof technique also yields algorithmic non-solvability in the Turing model for the description in \eqref{eq:adjProb} (see \Cref{sec:app} for details). \item Can we find similar modifications which allow to solve the task successfully on a Turing machine?
+Then, there exists a BSS-computable function $\Xi^s \in \mathcal{M}_{\Xi_{\text{la}^\ast,m,N}}$. \end{Theorem} \begin{Remark} We can conclude that inverse problems expressed through the optimization problems \eqref{eq:adjProb} and \eqref{eq:adjProblasso} with the modified objective $\norm[\ast]{\cdot}$ are algorithmically solvable in the BSS model.
+Hence, there exists algorithms in the BSS sense that for every sampling operator $A$ and measurement $y$ yield a feasible reconstruction $x \in \Xi_{\text{bp}^\ast,m,N}$ and $x \in \Xi_{\text{la}^\ast,m,N}$, respectively. \end{Remark} Several questions concerning our results arise.
+In particular, it is desirable to relate our findings to the algorithmic solvability of inverse problems on Turing machines. \begin{itemize} \item First, how do the modifications of the optimization problems influence the outcomes in the Turing model?
+As already mentioned, basis pursuit and lasso optimization are not algorithmically solvable on Turing machines \cite{Boche2022LimitsDL}.
+Applying the same proof technique also yields algorithmic non-solvability in the Turing model for the adjusted description in \eqref{eq:adjProb} and \eqref{eq:adjProblasso}.
+We demonstrate the proof technique in \Cref{sec:app} for \eqref{eq:adjProb}. \item Second, can we find similar modifications of the optimization problems which allow to solve inverse problems successfully on a Turing machine?
 Here, the answer appears to be negative.
-The reasoning for algorithmic non-solvability of basis pursuit in the Turing model was not connected to the utilized objective function, in principle.
+The reasoning for algorithmic non-solvability of basis pursuit and lasso in the Turing model was in principle not connected to the utilized objective function.
 Rather, non-computability conditions were established that are fairly independent of the objective or, more specifically, can be easily adapted to certain changes in the objective function.
 The requirements to apply the non-computability conditions are mainly connected to the properties of the solution set of a given problem.
-If the solution set satisfies certain properties, then the non-computability statement can also be extended to the corresponding problem formulation. \end{itemize}
+If the solution set satisfies certain properties, then the non-computability statement can also be extended to the corresponding problem formulation.
+Hence, as long as the modification of the objective function does not promote substantial changes in the solution set the non-computability statement remains valid.
+Moreover, changing the objective entirely may result in a quality loss in the computed solutions since the desired properties such as sparsity may be no longer encourages by the new objective. \item Therefore, our final questions directly relates to the previous discussion: Can we justify the changes in the objective function resulting in the optimization problems \eqref{eq:adjProb} and \eqref{eq:adjProblasso}?
+In particular, how do \eqref{eq:adjProb} and \eqref{eq:adjProblasso} relate to the original problems in \eqref{eq:sparseprob} and \eqref{eq:lasso}, respectively?
+Although these adjustments would typically not be applied to solve inverse problems in practice, the approach tries to maintain the underlying properties of the original formulations.
+Hence, it is a striking result that there exists fairly similar descriptions of the inverse problem setting that can be successfully solved in the BSS model. \end{itemize} Next, we want to nevertheless establish the modifications of the optimization problems more rigorously without introducing an appropriate but to a certain degree arbitrary norm.
+Therefore, our goal is to approximate the $\ell_1$ norm adequately instead of replacing it.
+We exemplify this approach on the basis pursuit problem.
+The proof is provided in \Cref{sec:appb}. \begin{Theorem} Let $\beta, \gamma > 0$.
+For $A\in\C^{m\times N}$, $y\in \C^m$ and $\varepsilon >0$ consider the optimization problem